The History of the Romanian University of Cluj, in the Documents of a Private Archive

 DOI: http://dx.doi.org/10.24193/JRHE.2022.1.1

-Ioana Bot, University Professor, Department of Romanian Literature and Literary Theory, Faculty of Letters, Babeș-Bolyai University, Romania, e-mail address: ioana.bican@ubbcluj.ro
+Ioana Bot, University Professor, Department of Romanian Literature and Literary Theory, Faculty of Letters, Babeș-Bolyai University, Romania, e-mail: ioana.bican@ubbcluj.ro

-Ionucu Pop, PhD Student, Doctoral School of Linguistic and Literary Studies, Faculty of Letters, Babeș-Bolyai University, Romania, e- mail address: pop.ioan2@ubbcluj.ro
+Ionucu Pop, PhD Student, Doctoral School of Linguistic and Literary Studies, Faculty of Letters, Babeș-Bolyai University, Romania, e-mail: pop.ioan2@ubbcluj.ro

-Abstract: The present study was started on the basis of the documents contained in a private archive, transferred in 2004 into the property of the Romanian state and currently located in the Special Collections section of the “Octavian Goga” Cluj County Library.
-These are Dumitru Popovici’s (1902-1952) personal and professional documents, professor of the history of Romanian literature at the University of Cluj from 1936 until his death, one of the most important Romanian literary historians of the interwar period, author of important studies concerning the Enlightenment, Romanticism and modern Romanian literature.
-Safekept by his family, many of the documents in Popovici’s personal archive manage to complete sequences of the history of Romanian university life, where the Communist Regime, with its various purges, destroyed the archives of official institutions.
-Based on these documents, and through a careful reconstruction of the life of the professor, new perspectives on various aspects of the Romanian intellectual history of the last century are opened: the history of several Romanian academic ad cultural institutions, the history of various university disciplines and specialisations, the personal history of an important university figure in the transformation of the Romanian academic space etc.
+Abstract: This study is based on documents from a private archive transferred in 2004 to the Romanian state and now housed in the Special Collections section of the “Octavian Goga” Cluj County Library.
+These are the personal and professional documents of Dumitru Popovici (1902–1952), professor of the history of Romanian literature at the University of Cluj from 1936 until his death, and one of the most important Romanian literary historians of the interwar period, author of significant studies on the Enlightenment, Romanticism and modern Romanian literature.
+Preserved by his family, many documents in Popovici’s archive help fill gaps in the history of Romanian university life, where the Communist regime’s purges destroyed official archives.
+Drawing on these documents and a careful reconstruction of Popovici’s life, the study opens new perspectives on Romanian intellectual history: the history of Romanian academic and cultural institutions, the development of university disciplines and specialisations, and the role of a key academic figure in transforming the Romanian academic space.

 Keywords: Dumitru Popovici, university history, intellectual history, “King Ferdinand I” University of Cluj, Romanian university programs.